po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

 ### 8. Instructor Demo: Create React App (5 min)

 * It's time to introduce the very useful `create-react-app` utility.
 Let students know that this useful command-line utility will create the skeleton of a React app for them.
 The only downside is that running it can take some time.
-For this reason, in this first activity we'll use it to create a practice React app that we will then reuse for the rest of the unit's activities.
+For this reason, in this first activity we'll use it to create a practice React app that we will then reuse for the rest of the module's activities.
 To make that work, we'll only need to swap out the `/src` file for each activity.

 * In the command line, navigate to `01-Class-Content/20-React/01-Activities` and run the following command: